 It’s hard to unite health care commentators from the left and the right, but that’s what House Republicans have done with their plan to replace Obamacare.

-The right is disappointed that the plan only eliminates the individual mandate but keeps other components of Obamacare in place, including the principle of federal subsidies and its insurance plan requirements.
+The right is disappointed that the plan only eliminates the individual mandate but keeps other parts of Obamacare in place, including the principle of federal subsidies and its insurance plan requirements.

 I share both criticisms.